 - Columbia Harbour House (Liberty Square)

 - Jungle Navigation Co.
-LTD Skipper Canteen (Adventureland, You need reservations for this but it is a quick service meal.
-Check reservation availability here)
+LTD Skipper Canteen (Adventureland, Check reservation availability here)

-- Cinderella’s Royal Table (Cinderella’s Castle, Character meal featuring Disney princesses.
-Reservations here.)
+- Cinderella’s Royal Table (Cinderella’s Castle, Reservations here.)

-- Crystal Palace (Main Street U.S.A., Character meal featuring Winnie the Pooh and Friends.
-Reservations here.)
+- Crystal Palace (Main Street U.S.A., Reservations here.)

 - Tortuga Tavern (Adventureland)